Favignana: History

 In ancient times Favignana was called Aegusa, meaning "goat island" in Greek (Αιγούσα).
 The present name is derived from Favonio, an Italian name for the foehn wind.
 The Phoenicians established an outpost on the island as a stopping point on their trans-Mediterranean trading routes until the defeat of the Carthaginian army during the First Punic War.

 On 10 March 241 BC, a major naval battle was fought a short distance offshore between the two powers.
 Two hundred Roman ships under the consul Gaius Lutatius Catulus met and decisively defeated a much larger Carthaginian fleet of 400 ships, with the Romans sinking 120 Carthaginian vessels and taking 10,000 prisoners.
 So many dead Phoenicians washed ashore on the northeastern part of Favignana that the shoreline there acquired the name "Red Cove" (Cala Rossa) from the bloodshed.
 The Romans took possession of the island under the terms of the treaty that ended the war.

 In the early Middle Ages, Favignana was captured by Arabs and was used as a base for the Islamic conquest of Sicily.
-The Arabs constructed a castle on top of the tallest hill called Santa Caterina.
+The Saracens constructed a castle on top of the tallest hill called Santa Caterina.
 Soon after, the Normans took possession of the island, and built fortifications there in 1081.

 Under the Aragonese rulers of Sicily, Favignana and the other Aegadian Islands were hired out to Genoese merchants and in the 15th century the islands were granted to one Giovanni de Karissima, who adopted the grand title "Baron of Tuna".

 The plentiful tuna fish found offshore were first exploited systematically under the Spanish from about the 17th century onwards.
 Facing severe financial problems from their ongoing wars, the Spanish sold the islands to the Marquis Pallavicino of Genoa in 1637.
 The Pallavicini substantially developed the economy of the island, prompting the establishment of the modern town of Favignana around the Castello San Giacomo.
 In 1874, the Pallavicino family sold the Aegadian Islands to Ignazio Florio, the son of a wealthy mainland industrialist, for two million liras.
 He invested heavily in Favignana and built a major tuna cannery on the island, bringing prosperity to many of the inhabitants.
 Calcarenite quarries were also opened with stone being exported to Tunisia and Libya.